rearc/quest/README.md

 - Public cloud: AWS, GCP, Azure.
   - More than one cloud is a "good to have" but one is a "must have".
 - General cloud concepts, especially networking.
-- Containerization: Docker, containerd, K8s.
+- Containerization, such as: Docker, containerd, kubernetes
 - IaC (Infrastructure as code).
 At least some Terraform preferred.
-- Linux/Unix.
+- Linux (or other POSIX OS).
 - VCS (Version Control System).
 Git is highly preferred.
 - TLS is a plus.